New Year's Day: New Year's Eve

+A Spanish tradition consists of eating Twelve Grapes at midnight on New Year's Day, one at each of the twelve strikes of the clock bell ringing at the Puerta del Sol in Madrid.

 In the Gregorian calendar, New Year's Eve, also known as Old Year's Day, refers to the evening or the entire day of the last day of the year, 31 December.
 In many countries, New Year's Eve is celebrated with dancing, eating, drinking, and watching or lighting fireworks.
 Some Christians attend a watchnight service to mark the occasion.
 The celebrations generally go on past midnight into New Year's Day, 1 January.

 The first places to welcome the New Year are the Line Islands (part of Kiribati), Samoa and Tonga, in the Pacific Ocean.
 In contrast, American Samoa, Baker Island and Howland Island (part of the United States Minor Outlying Islands) are among the last.

 The first of January represents the fresh start of a new year after a period of remembrance of the passing year, including on radio, television, and in newspapers, which starts in early December in countries around the world.
 Publications have year-end articles that review the changes during the previous year.
 In some cases, publications may set their entire year's work alight in the hope that the smoke emitted from the flame brings new life to the company.
 There are also articles on planned or expected changes in the coming year.

 This day is traditionally a religious feast, but since the first decade of the 20th century has also become an occasion to celebrate the night of 31 December—New Year's Eve—with parties, public celebrations (often involving fireworks shows) and other traditions focused on the impending arrival of midnight and the new year.
 Watchnight services are also still observed by many.